cyrus0917/si507_final/README_Final_project.md

 2. sns.relplot is for seeing the relationship between pieces and price, the hue = Age_range would classify the scatter into different colors.
 That would be helpful to identify the extra clues, like the pieces and prices of each age range.
 3. sns.jointplot(kde) is a great tool to check the central tendency of data points, and moreover, the distribution of pieces and price also be reflected by jointplot.
 4. bar chart helps get the proportion of products designed for each age range.
-Obviously, 6+ adn 9+ are the main customer segmentation of Lego group.
+Obviously, 6+ and 9+ are the main customer segmentation of Lego group.
-5. pairplot is a comprehensive visulizing tool for getting several plots in a big graph.
+5. pairplot is a comprehensive visualizing tool for getting several plots in a big graph.
 It is a great tool for detecting the negligible relationship between each variable.
 For instance, 1) the expensive toys are mainly distributed in 6+, 9+ and 18+; 2) Some toys' price are not that high even though they have many pieces.
 Guess: piece of such toys is smaller than regular size and saves more costs of manufacturing them.
 And some toys are expensive even though they have less pieces.
 Guess: Limited edition or the bigger sized pieces.